-Have you ever said, “I’d really like to do a children’s book”?
+Have you ever said, “I’d really like to self-publish a children’s book”?
 Do you find yourself saying it over and over again, while still not starting?
 We get it.
 It’s hard to know where to start.
 Children’s books seem so simple, but when you sit down to do it, what do you do first?
 It’s only 32 pages!
 How hard can it be?
 It might surprise you to learn that creating and writing a children’s book can take as much effort as a novel for adults.
 It’s a unique process because the audience is really special.
 Not to worry!
 Like adult books, children’s books don’t have to be written in order.
 You can pick any of these steps below as a starting point, or follow them in order.
 The important thing is to begin!

 1. Get clear on your motivations

 Are you writing for some little ones you love?
 Writing because you love children’s books?
 Are you an illustrator looking for a way to put some sketches to work?
 Are you writing for love, for profit, or both?
 Who are the children you picture reading this book?
 What are they like?
 Why are they reading it?
 Sometimes you have to start with a little thinking about why you want to make your book.
 Getting clear on this helps the book take shape.